P-p-H-d/mlib/README.md

 In this documentation, 'shall' will be used to indicate a user constraint that is mandatory to follow under penalty of undefined behavior.
 'should' will be used to indicate a recommendation to the user.
+All pointers expect non-null argument except if indicated.

 Components
 ----------